fmalmeida/MpGAP/README.md

 1. Whenever using unicycler with unpaired reads, an odd platform-specific SPAdes-related crash seems do randomly happen as it can be seen in the issue discussed at https://github.com/rrwick/Unicycler/issues/188.
   + As a workaround, Ryan says to use the `--no_correct` parameter which solves the issue and does not have a negative impact on assembly quality.
-  + Therefore, if you run into this error when using unpaired data you can activate this workaroud with `--unicycler_additional_parameters "--no_correct"`.
+  + Therefore, if you run into this error when using unpaired data you can activate this workaroud with:
-2. Whenever running the pipeline for multiple samples at once using glob patterns such as '*' and '?', users are advised to do not perform hybrid assemblies, nor combining both paired and unpaired short reads in short reads only assemblies.
-Because the pipeline is not yet trained to properly search for the correct pairs, and since nextflow channels are random, we cannot ensure that the combination of data used in these to assembly types will be right.
-The pipeline treats each input file as a unique sample, and it will execute it individually.
-  + To date, the use of glob patterns only works properly with long reads only assembly, or short reads only assemblies using either paired or unpaired reads, not both at the same time.
-For example:
-    + `nextflow run [...] --longreads 'my_data/*.fastq' --lr_type 'nanopore' --outdir my_results`
-    + The pipeline will load and assembly each fastq in the `my_data` folder and assemble it, writing the results for each read in a sub-folder with the reads basename in the `my_results` output folder.
-    + `nextflow run [...] --shortreads_single 'my_data/*.fastq' --outdir my_results`
-    + The pipeline will load and assembly each fastq in the `my_data` folder and assemble it, writing the results for each read in a sub-folder with the reads basename in the `my_results` output folder.

-> However, we are currently working in a proper way to execute the hybrid and combination of short reads in assemblies for multiple samples at once so that users can properly execute it without confusion.
+    + `--unicycler_additional_parameters " --no_correct "`.

-3. Sometimes, shovill assembler can fail and cause the pipeline to fail due to problems in estimating the genome size.
+2. Sometimes, shovill assembler can fail and cause the pipeline to fail due to problems in estimating the genome size.
 This, is actually super simple to solve!
 Instead of letting the shovill assembler estimate the genome size, you can pass the information to it and prevent its fail:
-    + `--shovill_additional_parameters '--gsize 3m'`
+    + `--shovill_additional_parameters " --gsize 3m "`

 ## Citation

 To cite this pipeline users can use our Zenodo tag or directly via the github url.
 Users are encouraged to cite the programs used in this pipeline whenever they are used.

+Please, do not forget to cite the software that were used whenever you use its outputs.
+See [the list of tools](markdown/list_of_tools.md).